semgrep/semgrep-docs/docs/semgrep-app/findings.md

 | 30-day findings retention | Community (Free) |
 | 1-year findings retention | Team/Enterprise |

+## Viewing data in the Findings page

+### Navigating to the Findings page

+1. Sign in to Semgrep App.
+2. The **Findings** page can be found on the left sidebar.

 ### Understanding the Findings page

 The Findings page displays the following fields: